 Usually, this option is used for e-commerce players (online stores, global online journals, travel or educational services, and other) around the world.
 B2B companies usually go with English over country native languages.

-There is the mix of subdomains and subdirectory strategies with the idea to show how different the site options can be with the use of hreflang tag.
+Here is a mix of sub-domain and sub-directory strategies with the idea to show you how different the site options can be with the use of the hreflang tag.

 #3: Website structure and domain strategy

 There is one very important rule.
-The Google interprets content automatically on country-specific domains (ccTLDs) as targeted at users from exactly one country.
-Still, as it was already noticed, the hreflang attribute can implement with almost all domain combinations, subdomains, and subdirectories:
+Google interprets content automatically on country-specific domains (ccTLDs) as targeted at users from exactly one country.
+Still, as it was already noticed, the hreflang attribute can implement with almost all domain combinations, sub-domains, and sub-directories: